dogtownoak/appyhour/README.md

 # AppyHour
-A web application that lets a user select a drink :beer: or appetizer :meat-on-bone: "deal of the day", to be redeemed the following day.
+A web application that lets a user select a drink :beer: or appetizer "deal of the day", to be redeemed the following day.

 ## Technologies Used
 * Express API